 RECOMMENDED: 31 Adorable Poodle Mixes

 The Cheagle is an extremely popular hybrid, consisting of half Beagle and half Chihuahua.
-As a Cheagle combines all the best traits for both parent breeds, it’s easy to see why they’ve seen such popularity in recent years.
+As a Cheagle combines all the best qualities for both parent breeds, it’s easy to see why they’ve seen such popularity in recent years.

-Cheagles have the friendly and loving demeanor of the Beagle, while retaining the boldness of the Chihuahua.
+Cheagles have the friendly and loving demeanor of the Beagle, while retaining the boldness of the Chi.
 Generally, this hybrid is fun-loving and has a lot of energy to go around.
 On the other hand, they won’t require too much physical activity.

 RECOMMENDED: 30 Bizarre Beagle Mixes

-The Chug is the awesome hybrid of the Chinese Pug and Chihuahua breeds.
-Most of the time, they retain the slim figure of the Chihuahua, but the signature wrinkly, short-muzzled face of the Pug.
+The Chug is the awesome hybrid consisting of the Chinese Pug and Chihuahua.
+Most of the time, they’ll retain the slim figure of the Chihuahua, but the signature wrinkly, short-muzzled face of the Pug.
 Indeed, they’re quite a sight to see.

 Chugs are affectionate and fun-loving small dogs.
-Though they love people, they can go on their stubborn streaks due to their independent nature.
-With that said, it may be a little difficult to train a Chug – especially with new owners.
+And although they love people, they can show their stubborn side due to their independent nature.
+With that said, it may be a little difficult to train a Chug – especially with first-time owners.

-As for their coats, these designer dogs can require a lot of grooming depending on the dog.
-They’re most likely moderate to heavy shedders and will require at least daily brushing to remove any excess fur.
+As for their coats, these designer dogs may require a lot of grooming depending on the dog.
+Chugs are most likely moderate to heavy shedders and will require daily brushing to remove any excess fur.
 On the bright side, Chugs can be great with other pets and kids.

 When you combine the Mini Schnauzer and Chihuahua, you get the Chizer.
-Though the parents are from different countries across the world, the new Chizer was actually developed in 2009 from American breeders looking for the next best designer dog.
+Though the parents originate from different countries across the world, the new Chizer was actually developed in 2009 from American breeders looking for the next best designer dog.

-Chizers are petite and make a great lap dog, but can sometimes have a low tolerance towards small children.
-To prevent any mishaps with them, always monitor them when playing with children and introduce socialization as early on as possible.
+Chizers are petite and make a great lap dog, but can sometimes have a low tolerance with small kids.
+To prevent any potential mishaps, always monitor them when playing with children.
+You’ll want to introduce socialization as early on as possible.

 Even though Schnauzers are hypoallergenic dogs, Chihuahuas are heavy shedders.
-What you’ll most likely get is a moderate shedder that needs brushing a few times per week.
+So what you’ll most likely get is a moderate shedder that needs brushing a few times per week.
 Other than that, they’re great dogs and easy to maintain.

 Depending on the dog, the Chorkie can be a little aggressive.
 But that’s because they’re protective and loyal dogs.
-They’ll also bark, but mostly to warn you (the owner) of perceived potential dangers.
-If you can get over that, they’re fantastic companions.
+They’ll also bark, but mostly to warn you of any perceived dangers and threats.
+If you can get over this small issue, they’re fantastic companions.

 25. Chi Chon